 Since its first implementation, a balanced scorecard has undergone several changes to ensure that the objectives are achieved.
 The balanced scorecard is like a transformation journey and is not a one off project.
 You can even come up with a change management plan that will run parallel to the balanced scorecard.

-Remember, nowadays it’s important that the balanced scorecard fosters engagement and leadership and it may be useful to develop a results-based organisation al culture.
+Remember, nowadays it’s important that the balanced scorecard fosters engagement and leadership and it may be useful to develop a results-based organizational culture.
 Remember to hold review meetings to check on the progress of the implemented strategies and emphasize on the gradual improvement of the company on a long-term basis.

 It’s important that you link budget formation with performance results and maintain a results-orientated culture.
 Plus, be sure that you’re not forgetting to consider important stakeholders like suppliers.